 You should specify one variable from each configuration that should be aggregated.
 We have defined these names in fig.12 and 13.
 Please, note that the "WEIGHT" variable doesn't exist in the drop-down list with variables, and you should type this name manually.

 Please, click the "OK" button and close the configuration window of the Aggregator plugin.

 Now, we should select the necessary data export plugins for COM1 (barcode scanner).
 The DDE server (fig.18, pos.1) will help us to check that the data packet is parsed and exported.
 The "SQL Database Professional" plugin will write data to a MySQL database.

 Then click the "OK" button again in the options window.

 Now, our parsers are ready, and we can test it.
 Connect your

 device and/or power it on and try to receive data packets from both ports.

-If parsers are configured properly, then the DDE server window in the configuration #1 (barcode scanner) will display our variables name and value from both configurations (fig.19).
+If parsers are correctly configured, the DDE server window in the configuration #1 (barcode scanner) will display our variable's name and value from both configurations (fig.19).

 Fig.19.
 COM1 (barcode scanner).
 The DDE server window.